 1846, "the method of regarding myths as glorified accounts of actual events or persons," with -ism + name of Euhemerus, Greek philosopher of Sicily (4c.
 B.C.E.), who wrote "Iera Anagraphe," in which he maintained the Greek deities actually were historical mortals.
-His name is literally "good day," from eu "well, good" (see eu-) + hemera "day" (see ephemera).
+His name is literally "good day," from eu "well, good" (see eu-) + hemera "day" (from PIE *Hehmer "day").
 Related: Euhemerist; euhemeristic.

 Web design and development by MaoningTech.